 Various Mainline and Liberal Christian

 Pro-choice statements have been made by the United Church of Christ, and the Methodist Church on the US West Coast.
-The Episcopalian (Anglican) Unitarian, Methodist, Presbyterian and Quaker movements are amongst the most liberal, allowing at least individual decision making in cases of hastened death.
+The Episcopalian (Anglican), Unitarian Universalist, Methodist, Presbyterian and Quaker movements are amongst the most liberal, allowing at least individual decision-making in cases of hastened death.

 For additional information specific to biblical references to suicide, visit Religious Tolerance.